wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 # Overview

 Edge Data Store (EDS) is an embedded data server that runs on Linux and Windows.
-EDS is a supplement to existing OSIsoft products.
-It is designed for small devices, and you can install and run it on 64-bit Intel/AMD compatible and 32-bit ARM v7/v8 compatible chips.
-It offers REST programming, configuration, administrative interfaces, and a command line tool that you use to configure and administer EDS.
-EDS provides a means of ingressing data from a variety of devices and applications into the PI System or OCS.
+EDS provides a lightweight data collection and storage application designed to enable the capturing of data for historical storage and analysis at the edge of networks.
+A storage component based on sequential data storage technology is provided.
+You can configure and administer EDS through REST programming, configuration, administrative interfaces, and the EdgeCmd command line tool.
+EDS complements existing OSIsoft products, and is designed for small devices.
+You can install and run it on 64-bit Intel/AMD compatible and 32-bit ARM v7/v8 compatible chips.

+While not a replacement for a PI System, EDS augments the PI System by providing historical data access in situations where deploying a full PI System is impractical.
+EDS provides native capability, via its Egress functionality, to send data to a PI System or to OSIsoft Cloud Services for long term historical storage and analysis.

+EDS provides the following capabilities:

+- OMF data ingress
+- Edge connectivity through Modbus TCP and OPC UA
+- Configurable data storage
+- Data egress to PI Web API and OCS
-In this release, it does not offer any built-in visualization or analytic support.
-However, if you use the REST programming capabilities built into EDS, you can write analytics or visualization programs on either Linux, Windows, or both in a variety of programming languages.
+- REST API - to enable custom applications for visualization and analytics on Edge Data Store on either Linux, Windows, or both in a variety of programming languages

 ## Edge Data Store architecture
 The following diagram depicts the relationships of architectural components to one another in the Edge Data Store: